Harriet Harman: 2015 general election

-In the 2015 general election, Harman lead the Woman to Woman campaign involved a pink battle bus visiting constituencies.
+In the 2015 general election, Harman led the Woman to Woman campaign involved a pink battle bus visiting constituencies.
 Following the poor election result and Ed Miliband's resignation, Harman again became acting leader of the Labour Party and Leader of the Opposition after announcing she would stand down from the role once a leadership election had taken place.
 While interim leader, she made the decision for Labour to abstain, rather than oppose, the Welfare Reform and Work Bill 2015, leading to 48 Labour MPs defying the whip.
 Harman also made the decision that Labour would vote for having a European Union membership referendum, reversing Labour's pre-election opposition to an EU referendum.
 After standing down, she became Chair of the Joint Committee on Human Rights in October 2015.

 As the holder of the record as longest-ever continuously serving female MP in the House of Commons, Harman was dubbed the "Mother of the House" by Prime Minister Theresa May on 13 June 2017.

 On 10 September 2019, Harman announced that she would stand to be the next Speaker of the House of Commons following the announcement by the current Speaker John Bercow of his intention to resign on 31 October 2019.
 She withdrew from the vote after the second ballot, having the lowest votes of all of the surviving candidates.

-In December 2021, Harman announced she would be stepping down as an MP at the next general election.
+In December 2021, Harman announced she would be stepping down as an MP at the 2024 general election.

 View on S&M

 Harman supported an amendment to the Domestic Abuse Bill 2019 to implement the verdict of R v Brown.
 R v Brown revisited the conviction of the earlier Operation Spanner, in which five men were convicted of engaging in homosexual sadomasochistic practices with consensual partners.
 Operation Spanner occurred in the 1980s and had been since criticised for its attitudes towards homosexuality.
-R v Brown re-affirmed that adults cannot consent to actual bodily harm—in statute law.
-The changes would prevent use of the rough sex murder defence, believing men should be prosecuted for murder even if they did not intend to kill their partners.
+R v Brown re-affirmed that adults cannot consent to actual bodily harm.
+The changes were intended to prevent use of the rough sex murder defence, believing people should be prosecuted for murder even if they did not intend to kill their partners.
+However, the bill has been criticised as "Bad law" and "Gesture politics" as it does not change the fact that intent to kill or inflict grevious bodily harm is required for a murder conviction.

 Harman wrote to the Attorney General to complain about an unduly lenient sentence of a man whose partner died while engaging in erotic strangulation.
 The sentence had been reduced from seven years to four years eight months in light of the man's guilty plea and self-referral to the police.